About

 Blue Media Group started in 2004 as a small digital consultancy.
 Le'Rhone Walker founded it to help companies build better websites and apps.

 Over the next 20 years, Le'Rhone worked in enterprise tech as a consultant.
 He partnered with Fortune 500 companies in healthcare, finance, and consumer brands.
-The projects were big and the budgets matched.
+The projects were large and the budgets were real.
 That work taught him what scales and what falls apart.

 In 2026, he relaunched Blue Media Group with a new goal: build products we own instead of building for others.
 Consulting pays the bills, but you start over with every project.
 Products are different.
 Once something ships and people start paying for it, that money goes back into making it better.